robocorp/example-parse-pdf-invoice/README.md

 ### `Extract element from table in PDF`

-In some cases it may be easier to find the elements and it's neighbours instead of just parsing the text.
+In some cases, it may be easier to find the elements and their neighbours instead of just parsing the text.
 In this example we find rows and columns from a table in a PDF document.